Chinese importers to apply for tariff waivers on U.S. goods

 BEIJING (Reuters) - Chinese importers are preparing applications for waivers on import tariffs levied on more than 700 U.S. goods in the Sino-U.S trade war, after the finance ministry said it would start taking submissions.

-The Ministry of Finance last week posted a list of goods for which waivers could be granted which includes meats such as beef and pork, soybeans, coal and copper scrap.
+The Ministry of Finance last week posted a list of goods for which waivers could be granted that includes meats such as beef and pork, soybeans, coal and copper scrap.

 The waivers are for tariffs imposed in July last year on $50 billion worth of U.S. goods in retaliation for similar measures taken by Washington.
 Beijing has since imposed additional tariffs on thousands of goods as a bitter trade war has escalated.